Supplementary insurance for travel vaccinations abroad in the EU

 Katrin Straub

-A spontaneous hiking holiday in Austria or a trip to Eastern Europe is planned, but with the excitement come questions about necessary vaccinations.
-Many travellers assume they are fully covered by their health insurance and are surprised by costs when settling the bill.
-This article explains why supplementary insurance for travel vaccinations within the EU is a wise financial decision.
+A spontaneous hiking holiday in Austria or a trip to Eastern Europe is on the horizon, but with the anticipation comes questions about the necessary vaccinations.
+Many travellers assume they are fully covered by their health insurance and are surprised by the costs when the bill arrives.
+This article shows why supplementary insurance for travel vaccinations in other EU countries is a smart financial decision.

 The topic in brief and concise terms